Table of Contents

-Sentencing in federal criminal cases – whether they are a result of a plea or a verdict – are set by the judge.
-Character letters for a judge requesting a lower sentence for a defendant are a mainstay of federal criminal cases.
-This is because most federal judges limit the number live witnesses, but will receive and review almost any number of support or character letters.
+Sentences in federal criminal cases – whether they are a result of a plea or a verdict – are set by the judge.
+Character letters, which are also known as “sentencing letters,” are written by the defendant’s friends and family members in an effort to convince the judge to assess a lower sentence.
+These are a mainstay of federal criminal cases.
+This is because most federal judges limit the number of live witnesses, but will receive and review almost any number of support or character letters.

 First, the author of the letter should tell the judge how they know the defendant.
 Use the first paragraph to build credibility and answer the following questions: